steadylearner/react-easy-markdown/README.md

 ]}
 ```

-Then, Inside `MarkdownPreview` module it will convert
+Then, pass it to `MarkdownPreview` for set prop and it will convert

 ```md
 [Blog](s-/blog)